Alexamder/rpitelecine/docs/electronics.md

 be used for Canon and Pentax DSLRs.
 Might also be suitable for other cameras.
 The optocouplers isolate the camera circuit from the Pi.
-This isn't used for my current project, but means the PCB is versatile, so could be used with an DSLR like the original Kinograph system - or as a timelapse controller.
+This isn't used for my current project, but means the PCB is versatile, so could be used with an DSLR like the original Kinograph system - or allows the PCB to be used as a timelapse controller.

 PCB was designed in Kicad, and I created modules and footprints for the BigEasyDrivers, LED drivers and DC module.
 It was made by Smart-Prototyping, as